Worklytics/psoxy/README.md

 ### v0.3 - beta

-This is the current recommended release for all existing deployments OR any new deployment for production use.
+This is the previous recommended release for all existing deployments OR any new deployment for production use.
  - a `v0.3` branch is available on GitHub; this will get fixes/non-breaking changes as they're available.